Tolkien and the medieval: Weapons and armour

 Tolkien's modelled his fictional warfare on the tactics and equipment of the Ancient and Early Medieval periods.
 His depictions of weapons and armour are based in particular on the Northern European culture of Beowulf and the Norse sagas.
 As in his sources, Tolkien's weapons are often named, sometimes with runic inscriptions to show they are magical and have their own history and power.
 In Tolkien's writings, as in the medieval epics, one weapon, the sword, announces a hero; his fate and the fate of his sword are linked closely together.

+Feudal allegiance

+Feudal allegiance was central to some societies in the Middle Ages.
+The theme allows Tolkien to structure a complex set of relationships, to illustrate the medieval ideals of selfless courage through loyalty to one's lord, and to contrast pairs of characters, such as Théoden King of Rohan and Denethor steward of Gondor, according to how they handle these relationships.

 Heraldry

 Heraldry is a medieval system, by origin military, for displaying each knight or lord's identity.
 Tolkien invented quasi-medieval heraldic devices for many of the characters and nations of Middle-earth.
 His descriptions were in simple English rather than in specific blazon language.
-The emblems correspond in nature to their bearers, and their diversity contributes to the richly-detailed realism of his writings.
+The emblems correspond in nature to their bearers, and their diversity contributes to the richly detailed realism of his writings.
 Scholars note that Tolkien went through different phases in his use of heraldry; his early account of the Elvish heraldry of Gondolin in The Book of Lost Tales corresponds broadly to heraldic tradition in the choice of emblems and colours.
 Later, when he wrote The Lord of the Rings, he was freer in his approach; and in the complex use of symbols for Aragorn's sword and banner, he clearly departs from medieval tradition to suit his storytelling.